My Journey to Every Country in the World – FAQs

 After visiting every country in the world, what’s next?

 I am trying to become the first person in history to visit every country in the world (done, the South Pole, the North Pole (done, I ran the North Pole Marathon there – crazy) and climb the Seven Summits (the highest mountain on every continent), 4/7 done.

 Also, I want to start a family.
 I’m engaged, and building my home in Chiang Mai, Thailand.
 Will I slow down on these crazy adventures?
 I doubt it.
-I would love to cycle New York to San Francisco, I’d love to row across the Atlantic Ocean (EDIT 2021, I did row the Atlantic!), I want to see how quickly I can summit the highest peak in every country in Europe, and maybe even create an ultra marathon in Socotra, Yemen.
+I would love to cycle New York to San Francisco, I’d love to row across the Atlantic Ocean (EDIT 2021, I did row the Atlantic!), I want to see how quickly I can summit the highest peak in every country in Europe, and maybe even create an ultra marathon in Mauritania or Socotra, Yemen.
 Let’s see!